Apple Insect Management Overview

 By early June, erect apple maggot (AM) sticky traps baited with fruit essence lures, placing them on outside rows adjacent to abandoned orchards, woods, or other likely sources of flies.
 The threshold to dictate the need for control is when 5 cumulative flies per trap have been captured, and recommended insecticides include Imidan, Calypso, Provado, or the kaolin-clay product Surround.
 Although the timing of apple maggot activity varies among years, generally it is most active between mid July and early August in the southeast.

-Brown marmorated stink bug (BMSB) is an increasing problem in southeastern orchards, with damage usually appearing from June through harvest.
-Research to develop effective, user-friendly pheromone traps and control thresholds is still ongoing.
-Until a reliable management model exists, growers should base the need for insecticides on previous years’ damage levels, current recommendations in the Orchard Management Guide and pest population update, and the advice of their local extension agent.
+Brown marmorated stink bug (BMSB) has become a regular pest in southeastern orchards, with damage usually appearing from June through harvest.
+Research to develop effective control thresholds and population models is still ongoing.
+Until a reliable model exists, growers should base the need for insecticides on previous years’ damage levels, current recommendations in the Orchard Management Guide and pest population update, and the advice of their local extension agent.

 MID TO LATE SEASON: